mkremins/fuzzy-linkography/README.md

 ```

 Within `links`, top-level and second-level keys both represent indexes of moves in the associated `moves` array.
 Each value represents the strength of the link between the top-level and second-level moves.
 Only *backlinks* are actually stored – i.e., we only explicitly calculate each move's association with the moves *before* it, since the forelinks are symmetrical.

+## Known Issues
+- Bar heights for forelinks and backlinks are currently normalized separately against their respective maximum values, which may not accurately represent their relative strengths.
+A global normalization across both types would better preserve the true relationship between link strengths.